cs2103aug2014-w14-2j/main/README.md

 3. Click _Next_ or _Finish_,
 4. Commit the updated Javadocs if necessary.

-You can view the Javadocs by navigating to `/doc/index.html` in the root folder of WaveWAve.
+You can view the Javadocs by navigating to `/doc/index.html` in the root folder of WaveWave.